 - Bad breath (sign of early gum disease)

 - Red or swollen gums

 - Yellowish brown tartar buildup along the gum line

 - Trouble eating or retaining food in the mouth

 - Loose teeth

 If you’ve noticed any of these signs in your pet, it’s time to schedule a dental exam.
-Give us a call at (281) 486-1509.
+Give our Webster, TX, animal hospital a call at (281) 486-1509.
 One of our team members will be happy to assist you.
 Together, we can help eliminate your pet’s risk of gum disease and help him/her live a longer, healthier life.